CrossRef/event-data-user-guide/event-data-manual.md

 An example of this is Mendeley, who use machine learning to cluster, group and classify articles.

-CED provides full Evidence for all Events, but is unable to provide visibility of mappings within external services.
+CED provides all available Evidence for all Events, but is unable to provide visibility of mappings within external services.
 Data from these sources of this type should be interpreted with this in mind.

 ### Linked and Unlinked DOIs